X1011/jotto/readme.md

 When playing, I suggest you still use some scratchpad to keep track of letters you've eliminated or confirmed through logical deduction.
 Most digital implementations of Jotto include a letter tracker in-game; I just haven't had time to implement it here yet.

+I had been using Yeoman in a previous project, but I found that it wasn't really keeping up with the latest tools like Gulp or best practices like modular directory structures, so I abandoned it.
+I went with Gulp by itself for a little bit, but then I realized that all I need for development is unit testing and automatic browser refreshing, so I just used Karma & BrowserSync's standalone executables.
+This inspires me to see how far I can go without preprocessors, whose complexity always causes problems.
+I'll try to use polyfills instead to fill in the gaps, at least for development.

 [entered](http://challengepost.com/software/jotto-wjgf) into the [PubNub Multi-Player Game App Challenge](http://pubnubgame.challengepost.com)

 Copyright Daniel Smith.
 All rights reserved.